TYPO3/tailor/README.md

 will be returned.
 This can be used for further processing e.g. by using some JSON processor.

+Most of the commands require an extension key to work with.
+However, since Tailor can be required as a dev dependency into any single TYPO3 extension project it's also possible to define the extension key as an environment variable with `TYPO3_EXTENSION_KEY` globally.
+So you don't have to add it on each command exceution manually.

+**Note:** If no extension key is defined, neither as environment variable nor as argument, commands which require an extension key to be set, will throw an exception.

 ### Manage your personal access token

 Use the `ter:token:create` command to create a new token: